War of the Spanish Succession: Austria and the Holy Roman Empire

 The Imperial Diet formally declared Reichskrieg against France in November 1702.

-Despite being the dominant power within the Holy Roman Empire, Austrian and Imperial interests did not always coincide.
+Despite being the dominant power within the Empire, Austrian and Imperial interests did not always coincide.
 The Habsburgs wanted to put Archduke Charles on the throne of an undivided Spanish monarchy, while their Allies were fighting to prevent either the Bourbons or the Habsburgs from doing so.
 This divergence and Austria's financial collapse in 1703 meant the campaign in Spain was reliant on Anglo-Dutch naval support and after 1706, British funding.
-Particularly during the reign of Joseph I, the priority for the Habsburgs was to secure their southern borders from French intervention in northern Italy and suppress Rákóczi's War of Independence in Hungary.
+Until the death of Joseph I in 1711, the Habsburg were unwilling to allocate resources to winning the war in Spain.
+Instead, their priorities were securing their southern borders by fighting France in northern Italy, and suppressing Rákóczi's War of Independence in Hungary.